-Based on the suspected charley horse culprits, there are many things you can do to reduce your chances of muscle cramping.
+Based on the suspected charley horse causes, there are many things you can do to reduce your chances of muscle cramping.

 TAKE A MULTIVITAMIN—Incorporating supplements into your diet will help with certain vitamin and mineral deficiencies, which are a suspected factor in muscle cramping.
-Some experts have pointed to a lack of potassium specifically, and bananas can take care of that.
+Some experts have pointed specifically to a lack of potassium, and bananas can take care of that.

-EXERCISE SMARTLY—It’s important to be patient and sensible with your body: if you over-exercise, skip your warm-ups or overload your muscles, you could be at greater risk for muscle cramping.
+EXERCISE SMART—It’s important to be patient and sensible with your body.
+If you over-exercise, skip your warm-ups, or overload your muscles, you could be at greater risk for muscle cramping.
 More on muscle care below!

 Show Your Muscles Some Love

 Working out at a level of fitness that is too advanced, or progressing in your regimen too quickly, could be one cause of your muscle contractions.
-In addition to overexertion in exercise, not properly warming up and cooling down could be contributors.
-If you’re getting muscle cramping, it may be a sign that you’re not overloading your muscles.
+In addition to overexertion in exercise, not warming up properly and not cooling down could be contributors.
+If your muscles are cramping, it may be a sign that you’re overloading your muscles.